CyFI-Lab-Public/RetroScope/README.md

 The majority of RetroScope's code is in the dalvik/vm/zombie directory.

-Please be sure to read the RetroScope paper before working with RetroScope.
+Please be sure to read the RetroScope paper before working with RetroScope: https://www.usenix.org/conference/usenixsecurity16/technical-sessions/presentation/saltaformaggio

 This code is provided as is.
 If you extend it in any way/fix any bugs, then please reach out to me.
 I will be glad to incorporate any upgrades and give you due credit! :)